label32/LootProtect/README.md

   - `StartEnabled` -- Start plugin in enabled mode (default true).
   - `StartLogging` -- Log all check activity by defaul on plugin load.
   - `LogToFile` -- Log to dated file in oxide/logs/LootProtect folder.
 If false, log to oxide log file/rcon.
+  - `AdminBypass` -- Allow admins or players with permLootProtAdmin permission to bypass checks for access.

 #### Rules
   This is a simple list of prefab names and whether or not they will be protected.
 Several defaults are included to work with standard storage boxes, furnaces, campfire, etc.